Skip to content

 Session Range Tools

 Session highs, lows, and opening ranges are some of the most reliable levels for scalpers.
 An indicator that automatically plots these zones saves you time and keeps your chart clean.
+The opening range breakout framework builds entire strategies around these session-derived levels.

 The Session Fib Fan is built specifically for this — it tracks the previous session's range and projects fibonacci levels you can use as intraday targets and reversals.